-Under modern technology, the power output of equipment, such as internal combustion engines and motors are getting stronger and stronger, but without the cooperation of the precise reducers, the efficiency of the operation will be greatly decreased.
+With the constant development of modern technology, the power output of equipment, such as internal combustion engines and motors is getting stronger and stronger.
+To attain the full efficiency of these power sources, reducers are incorporated.

-The reducer is an independent closed transmission device between the prime mover and the working machine, used to reduce the speed and increase the torque to meet the needs of various working machines.
+A mechanical reducer is an independent closed transmission device between the prime power source and the working machine, used to reduce the speed and increase the torque to meet the needs of various machines.

 Overview of the Operation Principle of A Reducer